TemTea/Tildes/src/site/notes/Message Not Delivered.md

 I miss your adjacency, through borrowed eyes I'd see that Like life's a box of nascent seeds-- you made it breathe Unsure what Scholomance or alchemy
-You were a giving breed, big bro to me
+You were a giving breed, a big bro to me
 The highest tree your canopy, shelter from the storms.
-Bi but never frosty connecting worlds like I'm Norse But the roots diseased, seen in rotten fruits and wilted leaves A serpent lurks and eats, til replete with grief
-You crossed a sea to keep from being seen weak
+Bi but never frosty connecting worlds like I'm Norse[^10] But the roots diseased, seen in rotten fruits and wilted leaves A serpent lurks and eats, til replete with grief[^11] You crossed a sea to keep from being seen weak
 Hold your guts to keep them from falling free
 Under that pressure the only escape was release

-Or, the first time that we spoke alone it was to mend a broken wing Set the tone that you're the type that tends to tend to wounded things Beyond the scope of what you may be capable of handling.
+Or, the first time that we spoke alone it was to mend a broken wing[^12] Set the tone that you're the type that tends to tend to wounded things Beyond the scope of what you may be capable of handling.
-Different person maybe, but suffers a shared malady.
+Different person sure, but suffers a shared malady.

-Or, you called me up way late at night and demanded the move I choose You'd make a cabin in the woods, needed: Irish, Chinese, Jew, ...
+Or, you called me up way late at night and demanded the move I choose[^13] You'd make a cabin in the woods, needed: Irish, Chinese, Jew, ...
 You stalked a girl, a family friend, when she danced it was just for you-- The quirks were taking on a darker hue

-Or, you moved to Portland with your gal to build a life past parents pad, Fought the system in the streets, fist raised and shouting out ACAB.
+Or, you moved to Portland with your gal to build a life past parents pad, [^14] Fought the system in the streets, fist raised and shouting out ACAB.
 Down with other people's problems, you'd fight all of the world's ills, But something tripped you up and then you lost the battle with the pills.

-Or, you slept up under Cobain's bridge,
-Had a pace/energy that few could match.
-Mercurial moods were got much,
-When you died she got put on blast.
+You slept up under Cobain's bridge, had a pace/energy that few could match.[^15] Mercurial moods just got much, when you died she got put on blast.
+Now she's older then you were, heard it through the vine That she's working as an escort, but she liked to walk a line

-Or, your mom ran off with another man, your school life on arrival, dead Your dad walked to the local park and put a bullet in his head Now your sister was your ward, hope you're out their managing, but Maybe you just passed it on, the pain that you'd been channeling
+Your mom ran off with another man, your school life on arrival, dead[^16] Your dad walked to the local park and put a bullet in his head Now your sister was your ward, hope you're out their managing, but Maybe you just passed it on, the pain that you'd been channeling